 Frequently Asked Questions

-NO – HASCO is prohibited from doing so.
-Owners have the responsibility to screen the tenants, check references, and take all steps necessary to be sure that a prospective tenant is acceptable.
-HASCO can provide you with the name of the current landlord, the previous landlord, and the tenant’s current address (if known).
+No, landlords have the responsibility to screen prospective tenants, check references, and take all steps necessary to ensure that prospective tenants meet acceptable rental standards.
+However, HASCO can provide prospective landlords with the names of current and previous landlords and the tenant’s current addresses (if known).

 Yes.
-HASCO will not determine the Security Deposit for an owner nor whether the Security Deposit is reasonable; the owner can decide what amount needs to be collected.
-However, the amount collected cannot be in excess of amounts charged to tenants residing in unassisted units.
-The owner may want to ensure that the security deposit is sufficient to cover amounts the tenant could owe under the lease in the future.
+HASCO will not determine the security deposit amount for a landlord nor determine whether the security deposit is reasonable; the landlord can decide what amount needs to be collected.
+However, the amount collected cannot be more than amounts charged to tenants residing in any unassisted units managed by the landlord.

 Can the last month’s rent be collected in advance?

 Yes, however, the amount collected cannot be more than advanced amounts collected from tenants residing in unassisted units from the same management team.

 After the landlord accepts the tenant participating in the HCV program, what’s the next step to getting tenants leased in?